 As a company begins to grow from a small to mid-size enterprise, it becomes more and more complicated to keep up with the company’s success.
 With growing demands and an influx of new data to manage, it can be difficult to continue to function at optimal capacity.

-Implementing a Enterprise Resource Planning (ERP) system is what many manufacturing companies turn to help manage the work load.
-The process may not be easy, but when considering the time and effort it takes to collect, interrupt and keep track of data on a spreadsheet (especially if you are a medium to large size enterprise) it is well worth the time and money.
+Implementing an Enterprise Resource Planning (ERP) system is what many manufacturing companies undertake to help manage the workload.
+The process may not be easy, but when considering the time and effort it takes to collect, interrupt, and keep track of data on a spreadsheet (especially if you are a medium to large size enterprise), it is well worth the time and money.

 The cost of the ERP software varies greatly depending on the company’s needs, such as:

-- The type of system your finance and operations need to grow
+- The type of system your finance and operations needs to grow

 - The size of your organization